TradeFlow1/bidra/README.md

 ---

-## 4) Auction cron
+## 4) Offer model note
 This repo includes `vercel.json` with a cron calling:
 - `/api/cron/settle-auctions` every minute

-That route settles ended auctions and creates a pending Order for the winning bidder.
+Auction settlement is disabled.
+Orders are created when a seller accepts an offer.

 ---